JHLee0513/KLOCR/README.md

 This package does assume you have a GPU.
 We tested KLOCR on a RTX 6000 (Turing) and RTX A6000 (Ampere) GPU.

-**We strongly suggest running KLOCR with docker since CUDNN installation for PaddlePaddle can become tricky.**
+**We suggest running KLOCR pipeline/package with docker since CUDNN installation for PaddlePaddle can become tricky.**

 There are two ways to run the KLOCR package:
 1. Docker